Notice

 Trace-X

-Trace-X is a system allowing the user to review the parts/assets catalogue, start a quality investigations and receive quality alerts.
+Trace-X is a system allowing the user to review the parts / assets catalog and send / receive quality notifications related to those parts.

 Trace-X API

-The Trace-X API is the interface over which the data consumer is communicating.
+The Trace-X API is the interface through which the data consumer is communicating.

 AssetsController

-The AssetsController provides a REST interface for retrieving the parts/assets information.
+The AssetsController provides a REST interface for retrieving asset information.

 DashboardController

-The DashboardController provides a REST interface for retrieving overall statistics displayed on a dashboard screen.
+The DashboardController provides a REST interface for retrieving overall statistics displayed on the dashboard screen.

 RegistryController

-The RegistryController provides a REST interface for retrieving the data from parts registry.
+The RegistryController provides a REST interface for retrieving data from the assets registry.

 ImportController